kguralpdx/pandas-challenge/README.md

 ## Notes

 I wasn't able to get all the formatting done on each displayed table.
-I could format the data in the tables but not the tables themselves.
-Did some Google searching to try and help with that but what I found didn't work.
-I wish I had more time to spend on that because the alignment of the headings is annoying as is and bothered me the most of all the formatting.
+I could format the data in the tables and align the row and column headings in the dataframes.
+I didn't get to borders and the groupbys.
+Did some Google searching to try and help but ran out of time.
+I also changed the bin labels from what we were given; some of the ranges' start and end values overlapped so I changed that.